-Upon review of the state annual reports, the PRT determined that all of the states have implemented the requirements in Amendment 1 and Technical Addendum #1 to the Interstate Fishery Management Plan for Shad & River Herring.
-New Hampshire, Maine and Massachusetts continue to meet the standards for commercial de minimis status as defined in Amendment I. For these states, the commercial landings for 2002 were less than 1% of coastwide commercial landings.
+The PRT determined that all of the remaining states have implemented the requirements in Amendment 1 and Technical Addendum #1 to the Interstate Fishery Management Plan for Shad & River Herring.
+Maine, New Hampshire, and Massachusetts continue to meet the standards for commercial de minimis status as defined in Amendment 1.
+For these states, the commercial landings for 2003 (the most recent year for which commercial landings data are available) were less than 1% of coastwide commercial landings.